 Upper chest training …are you doing it?
 It’s a fair question, because when it comes to training the chest, many guys focus on flat bench pressing and dumbbell presses.

-If you consistently put most of your efforts into flat-bench exercises, you may end up with what looks like an overdeveloped middle and lower chest – in other words, firm breasts.
-You want to avoid this.
+If the majority of your chest training revolves around flat-bench exercises, you may end up with what looks like an overdeveloped middle and lower chest – in other words, firm breasts.

 Best Exercises For Upper Chest

-The typical range, when working the upper chest is around 20-45 degrees using an incline bench.
-It’s also a good idea to occasionally set the bench-angle to outside of these ranges i.e. 10-20 degrees and 50-60 degrees.
+To work the upper chest, an effective range is around 15-35 degrees using an incline bench.
+It’s also a good idea to occasionally set the bench-angle to outside of these ranges i.e. 10-15 degrees and 35-45 degrees.

-To fill out the whole of your chest, you will need to work it from all angles.
+To fill out the whole of your chest, work it from all angles.

 The higher angles will work the upper chest muscles near the clavicle – the bony area near the base of your neck.
-This can be a hard part of the body to develop well, but when it is, you’ll be able to see it even with your shirt or t-shirt slightly unbuttoned at the top – impressive!
+This can be a hard part of the body to develop well, but when it is, you’ll be able to see it even with your shirt or t-shirt slightly unbuttoned at the top.